19hours/sg-statutes/Acts/States of Malaya Customs Duties Collection Act.md

 ### Who may prosecute

 30\.
-Prosecutions in respect of offences committed under this Act or any regulations made thereunder may be conducted by any Federal Superintendent of Customs and Excise.
+Prosecutions in respect of offences committed under this Act or any regulations made thereunder may, with the authorisation of the Public Prosecutor, be conducted by any Federal Superintendent of Customs and Excise.

+[Act 15 of 2010 wef 02/01/2011]

 ### Jurisdiction of District Courts